 Hand out the worksheet to the students.

-To the right of the 1st rectangle, ask students to write the fraction that represents the shaded area.
+Ask students to write the fraction that represents the shaded area to the right of each rectangle.

 Ask students to shade an area on the other rectangles equal to the shaded area on the first rectangle.